 1 large shallot or a 1/4 of smallish onion, peeled

 6 ounces sea salt or kosher salt (scant 1 cup)

 1.5 ounces flat-leaf parsley, loosely chopped (about 1/3 of a good-sized bunch)

 2 ounces cilantro (coriander), loosely chopped (about ½ bunch)

 Place the first four ingredients in your food processor and pulse about twenty times.
 Add the next three ingredients, and pulse again.
 Add the salt, pulse some more.
 Then add the parsley and cilantro.
 You’ll want to stir up the mixture occasionally in order to integrate it all and create a smooth paste.

 You should end up with a moist, loose paste of sorts.
-Put the past in a quart “yogurt” container or jar freeze for use over the next few months–it keeps well for a long time!
-Because of all the salt it remains scoopable directly from the freezer.
+Put the past in a quart container or jar and freeze for use over the next few months.
+Because of all the salt it remains scoop-able directly from the freezer.

-Start by using 1 teaspoon of bouillon base per 1 cup, and adjust from there based on your personal preference.
+Start by using 1 1/2 – 2 teaspoons of bouillon base per 1 cup, and adjust from there based on your personal preference.